MicrosoftDocs/architecture-center/docs/guide/technology-choices/messaging-content.md

 Event Hubs supports the Publisher-Subscriber pattern by allowing multiple consumer groups.
 Each consumer group is a subscriber.

-For more information about Event Hub partitioning, see [Partitions](/azure/event-hubs/event-hubs-features#partitions).
+For more information about Event Hubs partitioning, see [Partitions](/azure/event-hubs/event-hubs-features#partitions).

 #### Event Hubs Capture